kuzzleio/kourou/README.md

      index and collection names can be passed with --index (-i) and --collection (-c) flags

      Examples:
-       - kourou query document:get -i iot -c sensors -a _id=sigfox-42
+       - kourou sdk:query document:get -i iot -c sensors -a _id=sigfox-42

   Query body